Kopkhuze/etl-pipeline/README.md

-# ETL Pipeline — NYC Yellow Taxi
+# ETL Pipeline — Chicago Tracffic

 A modular Python-based ETL (Extract, Transform, Load) pipeline built around the Chicago Traffic dataset.
 This project demonstrates the ability to ingest data from multiple source types, apply transformation logic, and load the results into a target database or file store.